redpanda-data/connect/website/docs/components/inputs/http_client.md

 ### `oauth2.scopes`

-Scope specifies optional requested permissions.
+A list of optional requested permissions.

 Type: `array`